 Lava Lands Visitor Center Loop is a 1.1 mile heavily trafficked loop trail located near Sunriver, Oregon that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and scenic driving and is accessible from May until October.
+The trail is primarily used for hiking, walking, nature trips, and scenic driving and is best used from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash